 I don’t know why I didn’t come up with a baking mix before.
 I’ve always used a blend of low carb flours to bake with because the end product turns out more “normal”, but until the advent of the THM Baking Blend, I didn’t understand just how much easier it is to just pull one bag out of the pantry rather than assorted containers of coconut flour, oat fiber, ground golden flax, etc., etc. I guess I thought that mixing up a blend of flours for baking would be more of a pain than it was worth, but that is so totally untrue.
 It’s as easy as dumping 5 ingredients into a plastic container with a sealable lid and shake-shake-shake.
 When you’re ready to use it in a recipe, you only have to get one container out!
 PLUS, the baked products made with this baking mix – they have a wonderful texture.

 Let me just add a very important note in right here before I keep talking about this baking mix and what it’s made of.
 I wholeheartedly endorse the THM Baking Blend.
 It is wonderful stuff.
 I love using it.
 I just wanted to have an alternative for a) people with a nut allergy (since THM Baking Blend uses almond flour), b) when THM Baking Blend is out of stock (it’s so good that it just flies off the shelves!), and c) people who just prefer to mix up their own stuff.
-THM Baking Blend can be purchased from the Trim Healthy Mama online store.
+THM Baking Blend can be purchased from the Trim Healthy Mama online store as well as Swanson Vitamins.
+(Swanson offers free shipping on orders over $50!)

 I tried to formulate this recipe to be similar to the THM Baking Blend, but it’s not a 1:1 substitute.
 When using small amounts, I have had success substituting my Baking Mix 1:1 with THM Baking Blend, but when using anything beyond 3-4 tablespoons, you’ll need a little less of my Baking Mix than the Baking Blend (or just add more liquid) – my friend Anna says that she uses 3/4 cup of my Baking Mix for every cup of THM Baking Blend called for.
 That’s definitely a good place to start!
 My Baking Mix is a little “drier” and soaks up more liquid.
 For example, I used the same amount of my Baking Mix as THM Baking Blend in this 5 Ingredient White Cake and it turned out great (the recipe calls for 3 T).
 In these Powdered Sugar Mini Donuts, I had to add 6-8 more tablespoons of water when I used the same amount of my Baking Mix as the THM Baking Blend the recipe called for.
 The donuts tasted very good and turned out great.